 Concerning the quality of partnership with the MFA, embassies, implementing partners at country level and international partners were assessed.
 The partnership with the Department of Stability and Humanitarian Aid (DSH) of MFA can be qualified as challenging, asking for extra efforts, which is explained by the history of DSH’s involvement and the limited insight in meaningful results and analysis of progress towards outcomes, which are needed for more strategic discussions.
 The quality of partnerships with embassies at the country level ranges from very good to more distant (in the latter case generating a more critical and sceptical attitude at the embassy) and largely depends on the quality of country level reporting and the visibility and perceived quality of the SP partner at a country level.
 The quality of partnerships with Implementing Partners at the country level is equally varied.
 On one end, there are partnerships marked by a mutually reinforcing relationship, having a dialogue on content as equal partners.
 These concern mostly (former) NIMD country offices that have a long history of cooperation.
 On the other end, there are partnerships in which discussion seem to be more about resources and control, a signal for a struggle to find the right balance between independence and inter-dependence.
 These concern mostly the platforms where responsibility and control over content and resources are in different hands.

 The full Executive Summary can be downloaded below.
-If you would like to view the full Mid-Term Review, these can be requested from Nic van der Jagt, Planning, Monitoring and Evaluation (PM&E) Advisor at NIMD.
+If you would like to view the full Mid-Term Review, these can be requested from our Planning, Monitoring and Evaluation (PM&E) team at NIMD at [email protected].